Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/basics/networkobject.md

 ### Creating a Player Object

 Netcode can spawn a default player object for you.
-If `Create Player Prefab` is activated in the `NetworkManager`, then Netcode will spawn the prefab marked as `Default Player Prefab` in the `NetworkPrefabs` list for each client upon connection.
+If `Create Player Prefab` is activated in the `NetworkManager`, then Netcode will spawn the Prefab marked as `Default Player Prefab` in the `NetworkPrefabs` list for each client upon connection.

 To manually spawn an object as player object, use `SpawnAsPlayerObject` instead of the regular `Spawn` method.
 This replaces the old player object with the new one.